-Perfectly fluffy banana oatmeal protein pancakes are perfect for fueling busy mornings!
+Perfectly fluffy oatmeal protein pancakes are perfect for fueling busy mornings!
 They are wholesome, easy to make, and ready in 30 minutes.
 These pancakes store well and are freezable, too!

 💚Why you will love this recipe